What is EBITDA Formula?

 So, EBITDA = 5,219+1041+1644+2317 = $10,221 million.

-- It is basically a profitability metric that helps to assess how a company is performing, which is calculated by measuring profit before payment of interest to lenders or creditors, taxes to the government, and other non-cash expenses like depreciation and amortization.
-This is not a financial ratio, rather a profitability calculation which is measured in terms of dollars and not in percentages like most other financial terms.
+- It is a profitability metric that helps assess how a company is performing, which is calculated by measuring profit before payment of interest to lenders or creditors, taxes to the government, and other non-cash expenses like depreciation and amortization.
+This is not a financial ratio but a profitability calculation measured in dollars and not in percentages like most other financial terms.

-- However, there remains a limitation of the EBITDA that it is particularly useful when comparing similar companies in the same industry.
+- However, the EBITDA's limitation is that it is particularly useful when comparing similar companies in the same industry.
 Since the EBITDA equation only measures profit in terms of dollar amount, investors and other financial users usually find it difficult to use this metric to compare differently sized (small & medium enterprise, mid-corporate, and large corporate) companies across the industry.

 EBITDA Calculator